 A statute of limitations is a law that sets forth the period of time for you to make your claim.
-In most personal injury cases in Florida, the statute of limitation is 4 years.
-It is 2 years for wrongful death cases or for medical malpractice claims.
-However, the statute of limitation may vary depending on the nature of your case, if you have a contract with the defendant, and if the defendant is a private or public entity.
-In cases against a cruise ship corporation, the statute of limitations is typically one year from the time of the incident.What are compensatory damages?
+As of March 2023, in all general negligence claims in Florida, the statute of limitation is 2 years, including wrongful death cases and medical malpractice claims.
+In cases against a cruise line, the statute of limitations is typically one year from the time of the incident - depending on the passenger's ticket contract.

 Payment made by the defendant for damages or injury to a person or property that has actually occurred.
 It has to be legally proved that the damages have occurred.What are punitive damages?